East Genomics

-At East Genomic Laboratory Hub we provide genomic testing for rare and inherited diseases, cancer and haematological malignancy.
-We provide tests listed in the National Genomic Test Directories and are working towards full implementation of the tests for all those eligible.
+East Genomics provides genomic testing for rare and inherited diseases, cancer and haematological malignancy in line with NHS approved testing listed in the National Genomic Test Directories.

 National Test Directories

-The 2023 National Genomic Test Directories (opens in a new tab) for rare and inherited disorders and cancer can be accessed online.
-They specify which genomic tests are commissioned by NHS England, the clinical indication for which they apply and hence the patients who will be eligible to access each test.
+The National Genomic Test Directories (opens in a new tab) for rare and inherited disorders and cancer can be accessed through NHS England.
+They specify which genomic tests are commissioned, the clinical indication for which they apply and hence the patients who will be eligible to access each test.
 They also detail the technology by which the tests will be delivered.
 The three parts include:

-- National Test Directory for Cancer (includes Haematological Tumours)
+• National Test Directory for Cancer (including Haematological Tumours)

-The directory is updated each year to ensure access to the latest diagnostics and treatments.
-Further information on how the directory is updated and how you can put suggestions forwarded can be found in our Questions and Answers page.
+The directory is updated regularly to ensure access to the latest diagnostics and treatments.
+Further information on how the directory is updated and how you can put forward suggested changes can be found in our questions and answers.

-If you have any questions about the genomic testing available in the East Midlands or East of England, please contact us by sending us an email to cuh.geneticslaboratories@nhs.net or by completing our enquiries form.
+If you have questions about genomic testing available in the East Midlands or East of England, please contact us via our enquiries form or email cuh.geneticslaboratories@nhs.net

 Resources for clinicians